-Marlon Brando had been kicking around Hollywood for a decade making stinkers like "Burn!" and "Candy."
+Marlon Brando had been kicking around Hollywood for a decade following his early decade of wild success making stinkers like "Burn!" and "Candy."
 Revisionists can now go back and make the case that these were, in fact, classics, but they sure weren't considered such at the time.
-After "Mutiny on the Bounty" (1962), he seemed to lose interest in making artistic statements and instead just took the paychecks.
-Talk around town was that he was washed up, despite still being only 47 years of age.
+After "Mutiny on the Bounty" (1962), Brando seemed to lose interest in making artistic statements and instead just took the paychecks.
+Talk around town was that Brando was washed up, despite still being only 47 years of age.
 He began spending more and more time on his remote Tahitian island, obsessed with his crazy scheme to turn it into a tourist destination (which may, long after his death, finally be happening).

 |"I'm gonna make you an offer you cannot refuse."|

 Then, something unpredictable happened.
 All of the top leading men in filmdom were considered for the lead role of Don Corleone in Mario Puzo's best-selling story about New York mobsters called "The Godfather" (1972).
 That included Laurence Olivier, Orson Welles, and Frank Sinatra.
 Director Francis Ford Coppola, however, seemed crazy when he insisted on somebody nobody else had thought of: Marlon Brando.

 |The DVD cover for "The Godfather."|